Perpertual Coupled Simulated Annealing for Continuous Optimization: Introduction

-In this paper, we propose a novel technique called Perpetual Orbit (PO) that can control the generation temperature of the CSA algorithm during its execution.
+In this paper, we propose a novel technique called Perpetual Orbit (PO) that can control variables responsible for the dispersion of the distribution without prior informations.
+The main purpose is to maintain or improve the quality of the final solution with an automatic parameter control that, in addition to avoid the convergence to local optima, facilitates the application of metaheuristics by reducing the dependence on metaheuristic's success rate on the tuning of its initial parameters.
+In order to prove the effectiveness of the PO technique, we applied it to the generation temperature of the CSA algorithm.
 The resulting algorithm, called PO-CSA, is a parameter-free algorithm that avoids stagnation of the CSA's generation temperature.
-The experiments compared the proposed PO-CSA to Cuckoo Search\cite{yang2009cuckoo}, Genetic Algorithm\cite{holland1992adaptation}, Differential Evolution~\cite{storn1997differential} and Particle Swarm Optimization\cite{kenny1995particle}.
-The proposed algorithm was also compared to the CSA with an exhaustive search of the initial generation temperature.
-The results show that the PO-CSA is robust w.r.t the initial parameters.
+We performed experiments to compare the proposed PO-CSA with classic metaheuristics, such as Cuckoo Search~\citep{yang2009cuckoo}, Genetic Algorithm~\citep{holland1992adaptation}, Differential Evolution~\citep{storn1997differential} and Particle Swarm Optimization~\citep{kenny1995particle}.
+We also compared the PO-CSA to the original CSA tuned with an exhaustive search of the initial generation temperature.
+The results show that the PO-CSA is robust with respect to the initial parameters.
 It obtains better solutions in most of the cases and outperforms the CSA even with the initial parameters adjusted exhaustively.

-The rest of the paper is organized as follows.
-In Section~\ref{sec:csa}, we revisit the CSA algorithm.
-In Section~\ref{sec:pot}, we introduce the novel Perpetual Orbit technique.
-In Section~\ref{sec:pot_csa}, we present the proposed PO-CSA algorithm.
-In Section~\ref{sec:exp_results}, we present the results of experiments in order to demonstrate the performance of the PO-CSA.
-Finally, we draw the final conclusions in Section~\ref{sec:conclusion}.